Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search

-The result of the keyword list query is shown in \Cref{tab:keywords_and_urls}.
-Note that since Copilot does not have \textit{sources}, there is no low-risk query or URLs associated with it.
-Note that we label the query's risk level with the highest risk level of its returned URLs.
-We find that Grok, TextCortex, and Kimi exhibit the highest number of high-risk keyword list queries (41, 34, and 32 out of 100 queries), indicating a greater likelihood of including potentially harmful content directly in their responses without warnings.
-In contrast, ChatGPT Search, Copilot, and Doubao demonstrate a more cautious approach, with a lower proportion of high-risk keyword list queries.
-Interestingly, Doubao has the highest medium-risk keyword list queries, which means it will cite the risky URL in the answer but will also include the warning.

-In general, AIPSEs are vulnerable to the keyword list query as more than 39\% of queries are risky on all AIPSEs except Copilot.
+The detailed result of the keyword list query is shown in \Cref{fig:keywords_and_nature}.
+Note that since Copilot does not have \textit{sources}, there is no source risk query or URLs associated with it at the time of experiment.
+We find that Grok, TextCortex, and Kimi exhibit the highest number of main risk-inclusive responses (41, 34, and 32 out of 100 queries), indicating a greater likelihood of including potentially harmful content directly in their responses without warnings.
+In contrast, ChatGPT Search, Copilot, and Doubao demonstrate a more cautious approach, with a lower proportion of main risk-inclusive responses.
+Interestingly, Doubao has the highest warning risk-inclusive responses, which means it will cite the risky URL in the answer but will also include the warning.
+In general, AIPSEs are vulnerable to the keyword list query, as more than 39\% of responses include risk on all AIPSEs except Copilot.